Mabel Segun: Biography

-Segun has championed children's literature in Nigeria through the Children's Literature Association of Nigeria, which she founded in 1978, and the Children's Documentation and Research Centre, which she set up in 1990 in Ibadan.
-She is also a fellow of the International Youth Library in Munich, Germany.
+Segun championed children's literature in Nigeria through the Children's Literature Association of Nigeria, which she founded in 1978, and the Children's Documentation and Research Centre, which she set up in 1990 in Ibadan.
+She was also a fellow of the International Youth Library in Munich, Germany.

-She was a co-founder of the Association of Nigerian Authors.
+She was a founding member of the Association of Nigerian Authors, established by Chinua Achebe in 1981.

+Segun died on 6 March 2025, at the age of 95.

 Awards and honours

 As a broadcaster, Segun won the Nigerian Broadcasting Corporation 1977 Artiste of the Year award.

-In 2009, she received the Nigerian National Order of Merit Award for lifetime achievements.
+In 2009, she received the Nigerian National Order of Merit Award (NNOM) for lifetime achievements.

-In 2015, the Society of Young Nigerian Writers under the leadership of Wole Adedoyin founded the Mabel Segun Literary Society (www.mabelsegunaliterarysociety.blogspot.com), aimed at promoting and reading the works of Mabel Segun.
+In 2015, the Society of Young Nigerian Writers under the leadership of Wole Adedoyin founded the Mabel Segun Literary Society, aimed at promoting and reading the works of Mabel Segun.

 In 2007, Segun was awarded the LNG Nigeria Prize for Literature.